Jackong/koa-input/README.md

-# koa-input
+# Introduce
-A middleware for koa to validate the input (query, params, body and headers etc.)
+* A middleware for koa to validate the input (query, params, body and headers etc.)
+* Stop to write CIERR(Check-If-Error-Return-Repeatedly) style code, it can be done automatically!

-# install
+# Install
 ```shell
 npm install koa-input
 ```

-# example
+# Example
-* quick start
+* Quick start
 ```js
 var app = require('koa')();
 var input = require('koa-input');